0xdefaceme/whitepaper/README.md

 pressure the contract owner into making a decision within 24 hours.
 To our knowledge, such encryption is unfortunately not practically possible at this point.
 It is, however, a part of on-going research [11].

+In this section, we gave an overview of the incentives built into the 0xdeface protocol.
+As we now covered all technical aspects of it, we move on to explaining how we intent to build the protocol.

 ## Limitations